-- 1. All staff hired by Contractor shall be employees of Contractor and shall not be acting in any capacity as employee of County, during time they are on duty as employee of Contractor. - 2.
-All shall meet Medi-Cal requirements for billing Medication Services, Rehabilitative Services and other Mental Health Services and bill Medi-Cal for services that meet Medi- Cal standards - 3.
+- All staff hired by Contractor shall be employees of Contractor and shall not be acting in any capacity as employee of County, during time they are on duty as employee of Contractor. - 2.
+All shall meet Medi-Cal requirements for billing Medication Services, Rehabilitative, and other Mental Health Services and bill for services that meet Medi- Cal standards - 3.
 It is not the intent of the County to direct or control the hiring of Contractor's employees; however, the parties acknowledge that from time to time a Contractor's employee may not provide services to the level or in the manner which is appropriate for the circumstances.
-In that event, County shall communicate any service or employee deficiencies to Contractor.
-County reserves the right to require Contractor to take appropriate action, including termination of any Contractor employee who does not provide services to the level of County's expectations. - 4.
-All services provided under this contract shall be documented in accordance with Short/Doyle
+In that event, County shall communicate any service or employee deficiencies to Contractor. - 4.
+All services provided under this contract shall be documented in accordance with Short/Doyle Medi-Cal and Managed Care.

-- Medi-Cal and Managed Care. - 5.
-The County may desire services to be performed which are relevant to this contract but have not been included in the scope of the services listed above and Contractor agrees to perform said services upon the written request of County.
+- 5. The County may desire services to be performed which are relevant to this contract but have not been included in the scope of the services listed above and Contractor agrees to perform said services upon the written request of County.
 These additional services could include, but are not limited to, any of the following: Work requested by the County in connection with any other matter or any item of work not specified herein; work resulting from substantial changes ordered by the County in the nature or extent of the project, and serving as an expert witness for the County in any litigation or other proceedings involving the transition home. - 6.
 Personnel employment and services under this contract shall be rendered without discrimination on the basis of race, color, religion, national origin, sex, or ancestry and Contractor shall comply with all fair employment practice requirements of State and Federal law.